Our last beet harvest...late November! The

 10/8

-It rained heavily (again) in the night, but thankfully
+It rained heavily (again) in the night,

 the sky cleared by morning.
 Though the ground